Facebook Portal TV full review

 Having previously enjoyed Limetown on our smartphone, the thought of watching the last few episodes on a larger screen is welcome.
 But Facebook's content platform is still rather limited, with few big-name shows drawing attention to it.

-Other apps - of which there are only four right now - include Red Bull TV, Neverthink (a never-ending playlist of curated YouTube videos), Spotify (Premium account required) and Story Time.
+Other apps (of which there were previously only four but Amazon Prime Video has recently been added to the list) include Red Bull TV, Neverthink (a never-ending playlist of curated YouTube videos), Spotify (Premium account required) and Story Time.
 Arguably the only one worth a mention is Story Time, which uses augmented reality to overlay fun effects while you read your children a bedtime story, either in the room or over a video call.
 It's fun, but a bit gimmicky nonetheless.
-Apparently more apps are coming soon.
+More apps are said to be coming soon.

 Alexa integration is more useful, and makes this webcam smarter than most, effectively turning your TV screen into a giant Echo Show.
 You can command Alexa to show you the weather, play music from Amazon Prime (during which it displays the lyrics onscreen), and anything else for which you would ordinarily use a smart speaker.
 Google Assistant is not supported, but may be considered in future.